RasmusRaschke/RasmusRaschke.github.io/_pages/about.md

 # About me

 I graduated in 2025 from the University of Hamburg with a bachelor's degree in nano science.
 My thesis is concerned with theoretical intricacies of Kondo correlation and static correlation of adsorbed impurities.
 It can be found [here](https://www2.physnet.uni-hamburg.de/services/bibliothek/Examensarbeiten/bachelor/BA2024.htm).

-The focus of my master's degree is differential topology and geometry as well as scientific computing.

-In my free time, I like to read, learn Japanese and write.
-Apart from that, I spend many hours on Kendo practice and running.